 Part II: Introduction to core areas in probability theory (week 4-8)

 The aim will be to develop problem-solving skills together with a deep understanding of the main ideas and techniques in probability theory in the following core areas during the following 5-6 weeks:

-- Brownian Motion (definition and construction; Blumenthal’s 0-1 Law; Donsker's theorem; law of iterated logarithm; local times; Fokker-Planck equation; Wiener measure; Levy metric; Classical Potential theory).
+- Brownian Motion (definition and construction; Blumenthal’s 0-1 Law; Donsker's theorem; local times; Wiener measure; Classical Potential theory).